YigaelBalderrama/DirtyCode/refactoring.md

 * Refactoring: As a first step I moved all the code from the first IF statement into another function
 * * Lines: Function call on line 37  |  Actual Method in lines 14 to 22

+### Code smell #6
+* Smell: "Big Method".
+The main() function is carrying al tasks
+* * Lines: 33 to 37

+* Refactoring: Continuing refactoring the main() code smell.
+I moved all the code from the second IF statement into another function
+* * Lines: Function call on line 40  |  Actual Method in lines 24 to 30